 The Code requires investments to be valued at their Fair Value basis.
 Where there is an active market for a particular investment, the bid price is usually the appropriate quoted price to represent the fair value of that investment.
 The following paragraphs describe the valuation basis used.
-Also noted is a categorisation of the Fund's investments according to the "fair value hierarchy" described in Statement of Financial Accounting Standards (FAS) 157.
+Also noted is a categorisation of the Fund's investments according to the "fair value hierarchy" described in the Code (para 7.3.2.3).